 Researchers are still investigating what causes autism and ADHD.
 Genetics can play a role in both conditions, and some studies even suggest that certain genes overlap between the two.
 And for both conditions, boys are more likely to get a diagnosis, but some experts say this is due to autism and ADHD in girls going underrecognized.

 If Gassner were “the queen of everything,” she says she would want to see every child’s development professionally evaluated.
 In addition to providing insights about whether your child is autistic, has ADHD, or is neurodiverse in both ways, these assessments can help doctors unearth details such as whether your child has a learning disability or is “gifted,” she notes.
 This information can then be used to decide what, if any, additional supports, accommodations, or treatments your child might benefit from.
 But Gassner especially recommends having your child’s development evaluated by a specialized pediatrician if you’re seeing signs of certain differences.

 Such evaluations can also be done through public school systems, but those are sometimes more limited in scope, Gassner says.
 However, if you opt to do the initial evaluation through the school, afterward you can request a private evaluation if you think the first one was inadequate.
 “Even if you can’t afford to pay for it, the school has to provide it,” she says.
 If your kid is 3 years old or younger, you can still get help through the public school system or the public health department.

 “When in doubt, check it out,” she says.
 “You have nothing to lose and everything to gain.”

-Then, once your child’s condition — if any — has been correctly identified, you and the other adults in their life can find a game plan for continuing to help them thrive.
+Once your child’s condition — if any — has been correctly identified, you and the other adults in their life can develop a gameplan for continuing to help them thrive.